ecmwf/open-ecpds/README.md

 OpenECPDS includes configuration files for both **Visual Studio Code** and **Eclipse**, so you can choose the development environment you are most comfortable with.
 Simply select your preferred IDE, and you will find ready-to-use settings tailored to streamline your work with OpenECPDS.

-Before following the guidelines to start OpenECPDS in your IDE, ensure that an instance of the OpenECPDS database is running.
-This can be done either within or outside the development container.
+Before following the guidelines to start OpenECPDS in your IDE, ensure that the required Docker network has been created and that an instance of the OpenECPDS database is running.
+This can be done either outside or inside the development container if it already exists.
 To set it up, run:

 ```
 make start-db
 ```

-This command will start only the database service, while the Master, Monitor, and Mover services can be launched directly from the IDE.
+This command creates the Docker network for OpenECPDS and starts only the database service, while the Master, Monitor, and Mover services can be launched directly from the IDE.

 ### Visual Studio Code